antshiv/dynamic_models/tests/README.md

 ## Next Steps
 - Replace each placeholder executable with targeted assertions once the corresponding subsystem is implemented.
-- Expand the numerical solver test to cover additional trajectories (e.g., the spring pendulum energy profile) as the utilities layer grows.
+- Extend the adaptive RK coverage to future models (inverted pendulum, quadrotor attitude) and promote the energy checks to regression plots once the CLI tooling lands.